Tantalum73/Audiograph/README.md

 The second option is only encouraged if you exactly know when to play the Audiograph.
 In any other cases, option one will work best for you.

-In order to make use of the system, start making you chart conform to `AudiographPlayable`.
+In order to make use of the system, start making your chart conform to `AudiographPlayable`.
 When doing so, the view can deliver data points by setting `graphContent` to the `[CGPoint]`s that are also used to draw the UI.

 When you configure the accessibility attributes, make sure to use `audiograph.createCustomAccessibilityAction(for: )` as a custom action: